 By their very nature, motorcycle accidents are some of the most devastating types of wreck that a person can be involved in.
 After you have been in such an accident, it is likely that you have been seriously injured and have possibly lost your ability to support yourself financially, meaning you deserve compensation.
 However, getting the type of settlement that you need rests on proving liability in your case, which can be hard to do if you are unfamiliar with the process.
-Read on to find out how to prove liability in a motorcycle accident and how to find an attorney in Knoxville to handle your case.
+Read on to find out how to prove liability in a motorcycle accident and how to find a motorcycle accident attorney in Knoxville to handle your case.

 Learn the Laws that Govern Motorcycle Accidents